 Continuing Audit Series

-This post is a part of my series titled the Why and What of Audits.
+This post is a part of my series titled the Why and How of Auditing.
 If you’ve missed the previous series articles, click here.

 Next week, we’ll look at how to audit plant, property, and equipment.